So, what is xG? How can it improve your bets? And how should it, and shouldn’t it, be used?

 Our Own xG Numbers

 For us that is a time consuming, labourious process but the end result is you guys getting super accurate xG numbers.
-If we didn’t visually check it would probably even itself out in the long run to be honest, but I would rather us take more time and effort and know we are putting out something as accurate as possible.
 As far as I’m aware there’s no other xG numbers available publicly that includes these manual checks.

 So How Do I Use xG?